 "I think we have to really consider that, so I take a very serious, hard look at that and have empathy for the players who look for these type of characters when we're making these decisions."

-That decision-making process starts with Sakurai forming his own thoughts on who should feature in the next Smash Bros., but also factors in various surveys, he said.
+That decision-making process starts with Sakurai forming his own thoughts, but also factors in various surveys, he said.
 From there, a list of candidates is refined by evaluating their contribution to the game's roster: "What is the uniqueness of this character?
 What does this character bring into the Smash Bros. universe?
 What do they have that other characters don't?
 How do they complement or contrast other characters?"